 Prof. Dr. Andreas Walther

 Andreas Walther is a Professor for Macromolecular Materials and Systems at the Department of Chemistry at the Johannes Gutenberg University in Mainz (Germany).

 His research interests concentrate on developing and understanding hierarchical self-assembly concepts inside and outside equilibrium, and on using them to create Active, Adaptive and Autonomous Bioinspired Material Systems - A3BMS.
 He was appointed to his present position in Mainz in 2020 with the prestigious support of the Gutenberg Research College.

-He is the recipient of an ERC Starting Grant and of an ERC Consolidator Grant.
-He is part of the ETNs CREANET and VITRIMAT.
-He is a founding PI and Research Area Leader of the DFG Cluster of Excellence on "Living, Adaptive and Energy-Autonomous Materials Systems" (livMatS).
-He is a senior fellow of both the Freiburg (FRIAS) as well as the Strasbourg (USIAS) Institutes for Advanced Studies.
+Andreas Walther is the recipient of an ERC Starting Grant and of an ERC Consolidator Grant.
+He is part of the ETNs CREANET and VITRIMAT, and a founding PI and Research Area Leader of the DFG Cluster of Excellence on "Living, Adaptive and Energy-Autonomous Materials Systems" (livMatS).
+He is also a senior fellow of both the Freiburg (FRIAS) as well as the Strasbourg (USIAS) Institutes for Advanced Studies.